-The EPS basic event group Fussell-Vesely importances were calculated for the FTS and 8-hour model for each plant using the industry-wide data (1998-2002).
+The EPS basic event group Fussell-Vesely importances were calculated for the FTS and 8-hour model for each plant using the industry-wide data (1998-2010).
 These basic event group importances were then averaged across all plants to represent an industry-wide basic event group importance.
 The industry-wide EPS start-only and 8-hour basic event group importances are shown in Figure 5.
-In both cases, the leading contributors to EPS system unreliability are the 1E Generator group of basic events, generator auxiliary equipment, and special events.
-Cooling and the cross-tie to another unit were also important for the 8-hour mission model only.
+In both cases, the leading contributors to EPS system unreliability are the 1E Generator group of basic events and AC Power.
+In addition, generator auxiliary equipment and the sequencer are important to the start-only model.
+In addition, cooling and human action are important for the 8-hour mission model.
 For more discussion on the EPS diesel generators, see the emergency diesel generator component reliability study at NRC Reactor Operational Experience Results and Databases.
 Table 3 shows the SPAR model EPS importance groups and their descriptions.